 Description: Are you ready to go short or long with Skilling?
 A transparent and professional equity broker with shorting options.
 Try now!

-Risk warning: 69% of retail CFD accounts lose money.
+Risk warning: 82% of non professional CFD accounts lose money.

 When you decide to enter into a long position, you basically hope that the price rises.
 As a trader in a long position, you’ll only benefit when the price increases.
 The ordinary stock buy is a type of long stock asset buy.
 Whenever you decide to go long in stocks, it means that you are buying the shares at low prices hoping to sell them later at much higher prices.
 In this type of investment, a trader that has 1,000 shares of a given company is said to be long 1,000 shares.